Clamentos/FabRISC/src/spec/Section4.typ

     [Memory],

-    [This section is dedicated to present the memory model used by FabRISC including data alignment, addressing modes, synchronization, consistency, as well as possible cache coherence considerations and reminders.],
+    [This section is dedicated to present the memory model used by FabRISC including data alignment, addressing modes, synchronization, consistency, as well as possible cache coherence considerations.],

     ///.
     subSection(

         [Data Alignment],

-        [FabRISC, overall, treats the main memory and the MMIO regions as collections of byte addressable locations in little-endian order with a range of $2^"WLEN"$ addresses in total.
-The specification leaves to the hardware designers the choice of supporting aligned or unaligned memory accesses or both for data.
+        [FabRISC, overall, treats the main system memory and the MMIO regions as collections of byte addressable locations in little-endian order with a range of $2^"WLEN"$ addresses in total.
+The specification leaves to the hardware designers the choice of supporting aligned, unaligned memory accesses or both for data.
 If aligned is decided to be the only supported scheme, the hart must generate the `MISD` (Misaligned Data) fault every time the constraint is violated.
 When it comes to instructions, it is mandatory to align the code at the 16 bit boundary which is the greatest common denominator between the instruction lengths.
 If the hardware detects that the program counter isn't aligned for any reason, the `MISI` (Misaligned Instruction) fault must be generated.
 Detecting `PC` misalignment simply amounts to checking if the last bit is equal to zero, otherwise the fault is generated.
 Because instructions are aligned at the 2-byte boundary, the branch offsets can be shifted by one to the left, thus, doubling the range in terms of bytes.],

         [The `DALIGN` module must be implemented if the hardware doesn't support misaligned data accesses.
 The module provides the architecture with the aforementioned `MISD` fault and it can be implemented in unprivileged microarchitectures as well like any other event.
 Compatibility between two microarchitectures that differ in data alignment capabilities, can be solved by simulating unaligned memory accesses in software as an event handler for the `MISD` fault.
 This would render the code interchangeable between the two systems at the cost of performance.],